jlperona/bart-passenger-heatmap/preparser/README.md

 This could have been done in Shiny using `igraph`, but it took way too long to parse.
 One day's worth of data took 5 minutes.
-Using the preparser took about an hour to run through 8 years of data, but the Shiny app now loads within seconds.
+Using the preparser took about 30 minutes to run on 10 years' worth of data, but the Shiny app now loads within seconds.
 The great thing about the preparser is that it's easy to re-run if BART updates their data.

 ## Python